level12/keg-elements/docs/source/getting-started.rst

 Note, if you are using `keg-auth` in your app, the above is not required.
 That library pulls in the templates to support auth views.

+For base templates that help standardize form/grid views, the template to extend is referenced from settings.
+The first of these defined is used:

+    -  `BASE_TEMPLATE`
+    -  `KEG_BASE_TEMPLATE`

+Form selects are rendered with select2 in templates extending ``keg-elements/form-view.html``.
+``keg-elements/select2-scripts.html`` and ``keg-elements/select2-styles.html`` can be included
+in templates to render select2s without extending form-view.
+Apps can opt out of select2 rendering with ``KEG_USE_SELECT2`` config.

 .. _gs-model: